JulijaTand/Beat_the_Heat/README.md

 ## Our Approach​

-​
+- Project Scope & Problem Definition

+The scope of this project is to evaluate Germany's progress toward its 2030 energy sustainability goals by analyzing historical data on energy consumption at both the national and state levels.
+We aim to understand patterns and trends in energy consumption and to predict whether the 2030 targets will be achieved.
+The specific problems we're trying to solve are:

+  Assess the renewable energy consumption across German states.
+  Determine if there's uniformity in renewable energy schemes among top-performing states.
+  Predict the future course of energy consumption reduction and renewable energy growth in Germany.

-- Data Gathering
+- Data Collection

 To explore our hypotheses, we gathered extensive datasets from reputable sources.
 These datasets encompass a wide range of metrics on energy consumption and renewable energy use both at the national and state levels in Germany.
+Data is sourced from official energy statistics databases and comprises historical information from 1965 to 2022 for country-level data, and 1990 to 2020 for state-level data.

+- Data Transformation & Cleaning

+The raw data came in various formats, and some data normalization was required to make it suitable for analysis.
+We:

+Removed any duplicates or irrelevant columns.
+Standardized units across all datasets.

+- Descriptive Analysis

+Initial descriptive analysis was performed to understand the general trends in the datasets:

+Computed summary statistics to get a sense of the distribution and variation of variables.
+Identified outliers and examined their cause and significance.
+Observed seasonal and yearly patterns in renewable energy consumption and overall energy use.

 - Data Analysis​

-We performed comprehensive data analysis to investigate patterns, trends, and relationships within the data.
-This included using statistical tests, creating visualizations, and examining correlations among variables.

-- Machine Learning Models
+Our data analysis primarily involved:

+Testing the four hypotheses using statistical methods like hypothesis testing and ANOVA.
+Exploring relationships between variables using correlation and regression analysis.
+Identifying key drivers of renewable energy adoption and overall energy consumption reduction.

+- Predictive Modelling
 To predict future trends and assess the feasibility of Germany achieving its 2030 targets, we applied predictive modeling techniques.
 This involved training various machine learning models such as time-series forecasting and regression analysis.
 The models were trained and validated using historical data to make reliable predictions about future energy consumption patterns.

+- Data Visualization

+We performed comprehensive data analysis to investigate patterns, trends, and relationships within the data.
+This included using statistical tests, creating visualizations, and examining correlations among variables.

+The visualizations consisted of:

+Time-series graphs to depict historical trends.
+Bar graphs to show differences in renewable energy shemes among states and renewable energy growth.

 ## Key Findings